Diocese of Little Rock

-The Diocese of Little Rock (Dioecesis Petriculana) is a Latin Church diocese of the Catholic Church for Arkansas in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Oklahoma City.
+The Diocese of Little Rock (Dioecesis Petriculana) is a Roman Catholic diocese for Arkansas in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Oklahoma City.
 The seat of the diocese is the Cathedral of St. Andrew in Little Rock.

 History

 1800 to 1843

 After the Louisiana Purchase in 1803, the present-day area of Arkansas was transferred from France to the United States.
 At that time, the area was part of the Diocese of Louisiana and the Two Floridas, a vast diocese covering most of the region.
 The US Government established the Arkansas Territory in 1819.
 The first Catholic missionary in Arkansas was the diocesan bishop, Louis Dubourg, who visited the Osage Nation in 1820.

 In 1826, the Arkansas area and the Indian Territory (present-day Oklahoma) became part of the Diocese of St. Louis.
 Lazarist missionaries from Saint Mary's of the Barrens Seminary in Perryville, Missouri had started arriving in Arkansas in 1824 to minister to Native American converts and European settlers.
 Richard Bole established St. Mary's Mission near Pine Bluff.
 In 1836, Arkansas became a state.
-In 1838, Bole brought in five Sisters of Loretto from St. Geneviève, Missouri, who opened the first Catholic school in Arkansas.
+In 1838, Bole brought in five Sisters of Loretto from Ste.
+Geneviève, Missouri, who opened the first Catholic school in Arkansas.

 1843 to 1867

 Pope Gregory XVI erected the Diocese of Little Rock in 1843, including all of Arkansas and the Indian Territory.
-Reverend Andrew Byrne of the Archdiocese of New York was consecrated as its the first bishop in 1844.
+Andrew Byrne of the Archdiocese of New York was consecrated as its the first bishop in 1844.
 When Byrne arrived, most of the resident priests had left the diocese and the Catholic population was around 1,000.
 In 1845, he constructed the first cathedral in Little Rock.
 The first Catholic church in Fort Smith, Immaculate Conception, was built in 1848.

 In the late 1840s, Byrne persuaded the Sisters of Mercy in Naas, Ireland to send 13 nuns to Arkansas.
 In 1850, the nuns established St. Mary's Academy in Little Rock.
 During the American Civil War, the diocese halted construction of new facilities.
 Byrne died in 1862.
 The diocese remained without a bishop for the next five years.
 The vicar general, Monsignor Peter O'Reilly, operated the diocese during this gap.